-Curriculum content for the Certificate: The Practice of Music Making has been devised and developed by the staff of both Trinity Laban’s Faculty of Music and the Open University, drawing upon their world class subject expertise and professional experience.
+Curriculum content for Creative Music Making has been devised and developed by the staff of both Trinity Laban’s Faculty of Music and the Open University, drawing upon their world class subject expertise and professional experience.

 Are the Faculty of Music’s buildings accessible?

 All of the Conservatoire’s study facilities are accessible for wheelchair users.
-A limited number of our rooms (because of the historic nature of the building) do not have level access, however, appropriate accommodation will be utilized for all elements of the Certificate: The Practice of Music Making programme.
+A limited number of our rooms (because of the historic nature of the building) do not have level access, however, appropriate accommodation will be utilized for all elements of the Creative Music Making programme.